-Generating Possibilities: What ideas for strengthening community functioning has 75 min today sparked?
+- Generating Possibilities: What ideas for strengthening social capital and cohesion has today sparked?
 Are there activities already underway or planned that can boost this domain?
 New ones to start?
 Which activity(-ies) can/should the community advance first?
-Who cares enough about each activity to own or partner in implementing it?

-• Small Groups - Draft subdomain action plans (15 mins)

-• Plenary - Draft full domain action plan

-• Small group reports (5 mins each)

-Facilitated discussion (40 mins)
+Who cares enough about each activity to own or partner in implementing it? - Small Groups Draft subdomain action plans (20 mins) - Plenary Draft full domain action plan - Small group reports (5 mins each) - Facilitated discussion (40 mins)